webpro/dyson/README.md

 ### Project

-You can put your configuration files anywhere, but either the configuration must have the `method` property set or the configuration file must be inside a directory representing the method (e.g. `stubs/get/sub/endpoint.js`).
-Then start the server:
+You can put your configuration files anywhere.
+The HTTP method is based on:

+* The `method` property in the configuration itself.
+* The folder, or an ancestor folder, containing the configuration is an HTTP method.
+For example `mocks/post/sub/endpoint.js` will be an endpoint listening to `POST` requests.
+* Defaults to `GET`.

 ``` bash
 dyson [dir]